 Intro to Human Geography (Geog 102): Geography and global warming, globalization of the economy, global urbanization patterns, population and resources; transport geographies.

-Urban Transportation (Geog 433): Automobility and global warming, bicycles, public transit (Muni/BART), transportation finance (taxes/tolls), public versus private transport; Emphasis on San Francisco Bay Area.
+Urban Transportation (Geog 433): decarbonizing transport, green mobility, bicycles, public transit (Muni/BART), transportation finance (taxes/tolls), public versus private transport; Emphasis on San Francisco Bay Area and California.

 Bicycle Geographies (Geog 437): Why bicycle?
 What are opportunities for increased cycling?
 How can SF State and the Bay Area increase cycling?
 History, debates, planning, politics, culture, and bicycle field trips!